 Why manual cash disbursement tracking is an outdated approach

 Simply recording the transactions in the cash disbursement journal won’t necessarily help you with the expense recognition principle.
 Buying t-shirts in March and selling them in April spans two separate reporting quarters.
-Reconciling that requires accounting software and automated expense tracking.
+Reconciling this requires accounting software and automated expense tracking.
 Ramp can help you with that.

 Combine payments and disbursement tracking to save time & get more accurate books

-The easiest and most accurate way to track and manage cash disbursement is to combine the means of payment with the payment tracking.
+The easiest and most accurate way to track and manage cash disbursement is to combine the means of payment with payment tracking.
 With Ramp, companies can make payments and relevant details are automatically logged.
 There’s no need to separately track or manually log.

 Take our demo today to find out how you can save time and create more accurate reports.